RosettaCommons/documentation/scripting_documentation/BrokeredEnvironment.md

 The Brokered Environment framework, also known as the ToplogyBroker 2.0, is a tool for generating larger, more complex simulation systems out of small interchangeable parts.
-The intent is to make rapid protocol development in RosettaScript easier by allowing sampling strategies to be carried out simultaneously rather than in sequence by constructing a consensus FoldTree that satisfies all movers.
+The intent is to make rapid protocol development in [[RosettaScripts]], [[PyRosetta]], and even the C++ easier by allowing sampling strategies to be carried out simultaneously rather than in sequence by constructing a consensus FoldTree that satisfies all movers.
 Such Movers inherit from the [[ClientMover|ClientMovers]] (CM) class.

 **Author's Note:** If anything here doesn't make sense, doesn't work as advertised, or is otherwise demanding of attention, give me (the original developer) a shout at justinrporter at gmail.
 I spent quite a long time on this, and would love to see other folks using it, so if I can help, let me know!